Hakuverse/BRG30-ISEA-Labs/README.md

 # Lab 1b reflection.

-Lab 1b showed me how making Linux behave like a real server, i started by installing Apache and SSH, then securing using UFW, this taught me that running a service is easy but securing it requires deliberate firewall rules.
+Lab 1b showed me how making Linux behave like a real server, I started by installing Apache and SSH, then securing using UFW, this taught me that running a service is easy but securing it requires deliberate firewall rules.
 Using nmap my VM's ports before and after removing Apache also showed me how visible every service is on a network.
 The permissions lab was also very eye opening.
 I created 3 users (alice, bob and mallory) and a shared group, then set `chmod 770` on `/home/shared`.
 Testing their access by switching users proved that when a user that is not in the group truly has no access.
 I now understand why `chmod777` is dangerous.
-Finally, the file search with Gutenberg archive teach me the power of the command line tools. find, grep helped me locate and find the files and texts when i needed them.
+Finally, the file search with Gutenberg archive teach me the power of the command line tools. find, grep helped me locate and find the files and texts when I needed them.
 Overall, lab 1b gave me confidence in securing services, managing permissions, and navigating large file systems, which is an essential skill required for any system admins.

 ============================================================================================